QChASM/AaronTools-docs/source/tutorials/coding_with_filereaders.rst

 A list of dictionary keys, what they are, and which of our file parsers can grab them can be found on the
 `this page <../api/filereader.html#filereader-keys-for-various-output-files>`_.
-For QM output files, some information only usually gets printed for certain job types (e.g. most thermochemistry-related items can only come from frequency jobs).